Does Refusing Overtime Mean I Am Underemployed?

 As previously stated, courts will determine whether the overtime or bonuses received are reasonably expected components of the parent’s income.
-In some cases, courts may recognize that the income of the child support paying parent fluctuates from time to time and choose to use their discretion in calculating child support payments without depending on this income.
+In some cases, courts may recognize that the child support paying parent’s income fluctuates from time to time and chooses to use their discretion in calculating child support payments without depending on this income.
 For example, if the bonuses vary or are not decided by the individual’s performance, this could be one exception to the rule.
 While this is a possibility, it is not an obligation of the court to discern.
 Each court maintains its own discretion under such circumstances.

 The court may consider whether your overtime is regular, guaranteed, or consistent, but even if it is not, it could still be factored into your child support.
 A common approach in factoring this type of income is to average the bonus and overtime you earned over the years.
 This, however, is not a requirement by law.

 If the courts choose to recognize that bonuses and overtime fluctuate over time, determining the income as not guaranteed, they may modify a child support payment.
 If the individual’s financial circumstances change, one way or the other, the courts may choose to reassess payment structures again.